Last updated on January 15th, 2022 at 10:23 pm

 Is it worth sharpening a chainsaw chain?

-If you are sharpening chainsaw regularly it means you can use the machine for longer periods.
-Sharpening chainsaw makes sure it works efficiently without worrying much about blades getting dull.
+If you are sharpening your chainsaw regularly it means you can use the machine for longer periods.
+Sharpening the chainsaw makes sure it works efficiently without worrying much about blades getting dull.

 Can firewood be too old?